Manang Air

 Manang Air Pvt.
 Ltd. (मनाङ एयर) is a helicopter airline based in Kathmandu, Nepal and was founded in 1997 and has been operating helicopters in commercial air transportation within the Nepalese territory under the Regulation of Civil Aviation Authority of Nepal.
 The company provides chartered services and is focused on personalized services such as adventure flights helicopter excursions or expedition work.
 It is the only Approved Training Organization in Nepal.
 It is currently banned from flying in the EU.

 History

 The airline started operations with a single Mil Mi-17 helicopter in 1997.
-It resumed its flights in 2014 after three years, after the company had stopped its service in 2009 after its MI-17 helicopter was involved in an accident.
+It resumed flights in 2014 following three years of no service after its lone helicopter was involved in an accident.

 Fleet

 Current fleet

 The Manang Air fleet consists of the following aircraft (as of October 2022):